-Talks Part 1 - I am delighted to offer the following talks:
+Talks offered - I am delighted to provide the following talks:

 * Bruges – it’s more than just chocolate!

 * Ostend - it's more than just fish and flip-flops

 * Wandering in Flanders Fields

 * Passchendaele to Peace? - did the War end in 1918 or did it only pause?

 * The Life and Times of Edith Cavell

 * Eva Braun - Victim or Contriver?